LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

     * **Intent**: This field is only shown if the knowledge base is using [Domain intents](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents).
 Select the intent to associate with the article.
 See farther below on this page for best practices.
 If needed, you can use the **Create intent** option in the drop-down list to create the intent in Intent Builder from this location.
 Similarly, there's an **Update training phrases** link for updating the training phrases in Intent Builder from here.
     * **Summary**: Enter a brief response or message to be sent to the user.
 You can include web links, although depending on the channel they might not display correctly.
 For SMS/Messaging, you might need to show the URL by itself, not wrapped in HTML, since the HTML will be sent as plain text over these channels.
     * **Detail**: This field can be used to include longer messages to the user.
 For messaging, it's recommended that you keep the responses as brief as possible.
     * **Category**: To assign the article to a category, enter the category name.
-This lets you subsequently filter and find articles based on category.
+This lets you subsequently filter and find articles based on category in the Knowledge Base application.
-    * **Tags**: Tags are keywords (*not* sentences) that highlight the key noun(s) or word(s) in the title and intent qualifiers.
+    * **Tags**: Tags are keywords (*not* sentences) that highlight the key noun(s) or word(s) in the title and intent qualifiers/training phrases.
 Tags assist the NLU engine in matching intents, your content, and the user input by highlighting the key sections of the user's message in regards to the intents that you created.

 3. If desired, click **Advanced Settings**, and specify the following: